 “Buyers will be covered by a standard three-year warranty which should give some peace of mind”

 Fiat hasn’t historically had the best reliability record.
 The Grande Panda is a new model so we don’t yet know how reliable it will be, but its shared parts from the wider Stellantis group offer some reassurance.
 While we didn’t suffer any mechanical issues with our hybrid test car the infotainment screen did temporarily go blank during a rather tight manoeuvre, leaving us with no reversing camera.
-Given we also experienced a faulty shock absorber when we drove the pre-production electric version, we’ve decided on a tentative reliability score for now.
-However, buyers will be covered by a standard three-year warranty which should give some peace of mind.
+We did also experience a faulty shock absorber when we drove the pre-production electric version, but hopefully this was an isolated issue and buyers will be covered by a standard three-year warranty which should give some peace of mind.

 Safety for a Fiat Grande Panda